The Punisher (1989 film): Production

-Christopher Lambert was the original choice for the role of Frank Castle.
-But an ankle injury forced him to withdraw.
+Christopher Lambert was the original choice for the role of Frank Castle, although an ankle injury forced him to withdraw.
 Steven Seagal was interested in playing the role.
-Nicole Kidman was initially cast.
-Contrary to rumors, Michael Paré was not considered for the role of Frank Castle.
+Despite longstanding rumors, Michael Paré was not the original choice for Frank Castle, and Paré has consistently said he was never even approached for the role.

+Nicole Kidman was initially cast in a main role.
+In 1989, Dolph Lundgren revealed that he was trying something different and that he liked the Punisher character.